 • My child has already been vaccinated against meningitis.
 Why would they need BEXSERO?

 There are different types of meningitis vaccines.
-The 5 vaccine-preventable groups of bacterial meningitis in the United States are A, C, W, Y, and B. The meningitis vaccine your child may have received when they were younger didn’t cover meningitis B, since a vaccine for meningitis B wasn’t available until late 2014.
+The 5 vaccine-preventable groups of bacterial meningitis in the United States are A, C, W, Y, and B. The meningitis vaccine your teen/young adult may have received when they were younger didn’t cover meningitis B, since a vaccine for meningitis B wasn’t available until late 2014.
 It’s important to ask your teen's doctor about their meningitis vaccination options.

-• What is meningitis B and how can BEXSERO help protect against it?
+• What is meningitis B, and how can BEXSERO help protect against it?

-Meningococcal group B disease ( also known as meningitis B ) is an uncommon but serious disease that is caused by a bacterial infection of the lining of the brain and spinal cord.
+Meningococcal group B disease (also known as meningitis B) is an uncommon but serious disease that is caused by a bacterial infection of the lining of the brain and spinal cord.
 It can also cause a severe infection of the blood called meningococcal septicemia.

 • Why do teens and young adults have higher rates of meningitis B?